Spring Festivals, Flowers & Family Fun Last Updated 3/17

 Daffodils in Meriden

-Delight in springtime and 650,000 blooming daffodils at the Meriden Daffodil Festival in Hubbard Park in Meriden during the Festival Weekend on April 30-May 1.
+Delight in springtime and 650,000 blooming daffodils at the Daffodil Festival in Meriden’s Hubbard Park during the Festival Weekend on April 29-30.
 It’s a festival of fun for the entire family, with arts and crafts, live music, fireworks, carnival rides, a parade, a food tent featuring many tasty offerings and more!
 And at the Daffodil Festival boutique, find a special souvenir of your fun-filled day.

 Springtime on the Farm in Vernon

-Cheer for spring at the Dogwood Festival in Fairfield, May 6-8, a community celebration of food, flowers and fun.
+Cheer for spring at the Dogwood Festival at Fairfield’s Greenfield Hill, May 12-14, a community celebration of food, flowers and fun.
 Participate in the Dogwood Dash, a two-mile fun run; kids ages 2-7 can run in the Dogwood Mini Dash.
 There’s a Friday luncheon, a Saturday evening barbecue and dance, children’s crafts and games, an art show, a juried craft show, a walking tour, a plant and garden boutique and concerts!

 Spring Has Sprung in Stamford

-Enjoy a family day of fun at the farm at Spring on the Farm Festival Weekend, Stamford, May 14 – 15.
+Enjoy a family day of fun at the farm at the Spring on the Farm Festival Weekend, at Stamford Museum & Nature Center, May 20-21.
 Watch a flock of sheep get its annual shearing and see what happens with their wooly coats!
 You’ll learn how wool is turned into yarn.
 And for even more fun, there’ll be face painting, crafts, a plant and herb sale, live music and local food trucks!

 Renaissance in North Haven

-Step back in time for magical, medieval-themed outdoor family fun this spring at The Robin Hood Springtime Festival at the North Haven Fairgrounds, May 21 - June 5 (open weekends and on Memorial Day).
+Step back in time for magical, medieval-themed outdoor family fun this spring at Robin Hood Springtime Festival at the North Haven Fairgrounds, May 13-19 (open weekends and on Memorial Day).
 Merriment abounds with shows and entertainment such as the Royal Parade, Maypole Dance and Nottingham Singers.
 See knights, magicians, fire eaters, jesters and other characters!
 Stroll through a charming olde world marketplace for jewelry, gifts, crafts and Renaissance-themed collectibles.
 Come as you are – or dress in costume – for this fun, family faire!

 Music and More in Preston